 If you are a woman, the normal results depend on where you are in your menstrual cycle.
 Your healthcare provider will help you understand the results.
 Normal results are:

 1.68 to 15 IU/mL (follicular phase)

 21.9 to 56.6 IU/mL (ovulatory peak)0.

 If this test is done for your child, a normal result will depend on how the test was done and what units of measurement were used.

 Many conditions can cause your FSH to be too high or too low.
-Your doctor will discuss the results of your blood test, what it means in your case, and whether you need more testing.
+Your provider will discuss the results of your blood test, what it means in your case, and whether you need more testing.